For Transfer Students Admitted Fall 2023 & After

-For fall 2023, transfer students who are offered admission to L&S, and have selected one of the majors below on their application, will be directly admitted into the major.
-These students will not have to go through the process of applying to or officially declaring their major because they will have already been admitted (or declared) into their major.
+Fall 2023 and fall 2024 transfer students who are offered admission to L&S, and have selected one of the majors below on their application, will be directly admitted into the major.
+These students will not have to go through an additional process to apply or officially declare their major because they will have already been admitted (or declared) into their major.

 Timing

-This pilot is for transfer students applying to UC Berkeley’s College of Letters & Science for Fall 2023 admission.
+This pilot is for transfer students applying to UC Berkeley’s College of Letters & Science for fall 2023 and fall 2024 admission.

 This pilot is designed to improve the transfer student experience.
 Traditionally, Berkeley Letters & Science (L&S) transfer students select their intended major on the UC application.
 After students are offered admission to L&S, they officially declare their major (following department application procedures, policies and requirements) during their first semester on campus.
 The declaration process can be complex and time-demanding, resulting in a stressful introduction to the L&S student experience.
 Transfer students will be better served when they have been directly admitted to their major of choice, upon making their selection on the UC application.
 This pilot program enables the College to shift the student’s advising conversation from focusing on declaration to focusing on graduation.
 This process, which aligns with how transfer students are currently admitted to other colleges and schools on campus, is also expected to foster a more diverse and sustainable student enrollment.